 Phase I grants are 6-12 months in duration with maximum award amounts of $150,000 for buildings topics.
 Small businesses that successfully complete their research in Phase I will compete for funding in FY 2019 to carry out prototype or processes research and development during Phase II.
 Phase II grants are up to 2 years in duration with maximum award amounts of $1 million for buildings topics.

 Applicants must submit a letter of intent by January 8, 2018, in order to be eligible to submit a full application by February 26, 2018.
-More details on the DOE SBIR/STTR Phase I Release 2 FOA can be found here.
+Read more about the DOE SBIR/STTR Phase I Release 2 FOA.